chrbir/ofxBlur/readme.md

+# NOTE

+This version of ofxBlur support GLSL version 4.50

 # ofxBlur is an addon for [openFrameworks](http://openframeworks.cc)

 ofxBlur uses a ping-pong technique on the graphics card to do a very fast, configurable blur. ofxBlur can also simulate bloom given the right parameters.